vault27/Foundation/paloalto.md

 ### Cortex

 Detection, investigation, automation, and response capabilities.
 - Cortex XDR - Extended Detection and Response - detection and response platform that runs on integrated endpoint, network, and cloud data.
-Runs on integrated endpoint, network, and cloud data.
 Immediate response actions.
 Define indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs).
-- Cortex XSOAR - extended Security Orchestration, Automation, and Response -
+- Cortex XSOAR - extended Security Orchestration, Automation, and Response - automate up to 95 percent of all of the response actions - gets data from XDR and Autofocus
-- Cortex Data Lake - central log storage
+- Cortex Data Lake - central log storage - Effortlessly run advanced artificial intelligence and ML with cloud-scale data - Constantly learn from new data sources to evolve defenses
+- The following products can utilize Cortex Data Lake:
+    - Prisma Access
+    - Palo Alto Networks NGFWs and Panorama devices with the ability to connect to the cloud service
-- AutoFocus
+    - Cortex XDR
+    - Previous versions of Palo Alto Networks Traps for endpoint protection and response (now Cortex XDR)
+    - Traps running version 5.0+ with the Traps management service
+- AutoFocus - cloud-based threat intelligence service - takes data from every where and provides it for XSOAR, XDR

 ## NGFW